gale31/AstroSpiral/README.md

 ![alt tag](https://i.ytimg.com/vi/fP8qTDIhYUE/maxresdefault.jpg)

 The goal of this project is to create a software that builds a convex spiral according to the bright objects in an astronomical image of the sky.
-Given a set of astronomical images, taken successively by the same telescope, we can, very intuitively, by looking, to find differences in their spirals and thus finding star-like moving objects, which are most likely to be asteroids.
+Given a set of astronomical images, taken successively by the same telescope, we can, very intuitively, by looking, find differences in their spirals and thus finding star-like moving objects, which are most likely to be asteroids.